 The increasing popularity of online retailing, merchandise exports and imports, and the growing inclination for outsourcing warehousing activities to third-party storage services have resulted in rising demand for warehousing.

-As online retailing doesn't require physical stores for products sale, there is a need for large warehouses and a large number of workers to execute warehouse operations.
-The government projects a stable demand for this profession for the next five years.
+As online retailing doesn't require physical stores for product sales, there is a need for large warehouses and many workers to execute warehouse operations.
+The government projects a stable demand for this profession for five years.

 Warehouse workers are in high demand in New South Wales and Victoria locations.
 The industries to recruit these workers are the transport, postal, and warehousing industry.
-Only 15% of workers work in a warehouse as a woman, which shows lesser opportunities for aspiring female warehouse workers.
+Only 15% of workers work in a warehouse as a woman, which shows fewer opportunities for aspiring female workers.

 12. Warehouse Worker Career Path

-Warehouse workers generally begin their careers as warehouse workers in logistics and receive on-the-job training.
-During this time, they become used to the most common warehousing tasks and practices.
+Warehouse workers generally begin their careers as logistics workers and receive on-the-job training.
+They become used to the most common warehousing tasks and practices during this time.